peterddrummond/xspde_matlab/doc/source/api.rst

     Initializes the grid of coordinates in space.

-.. attribute:: in.noisegen
+.. attribute:: in.noisegen(r)

     *Default:* :func:`xnoisegen`

     Generates arrays of noise terms ``xi`` for each point in time.

-.. attribute:: in.randomgen
+.. attribute:: in.randomgen(r)

     *Default:* :func:`xrandomgen`

-    Generates a set of random fields ``rf`` to initialize the fields simulated.
+    Generates a set of initial random fields ``v`` to initialize the fields simulated.

-.. attribute:: in.step
+.. attribute:: in.step(a,z,dt,r)

     *Default:* :func:`xMP`

-    Specifies the stochastic integration routine for a step in time ``dt`` and noise ``xi``.
-It returns the new field ``a`` at space-time location ``r``, given the old field as input, and interaction-picture propagator :attr:`r.propagator` which is part of the lattice structure.
-This can be set to any of the predefined stochastic integration routines provided with xSPDE, described in the :ref:`chap-algorithms` chapter.
+    Specifies the stochastic integration routine for the field ``a``, given a step in time ``dt`` and noise ``z``, together with the interaction-picture propagator :attr:`r.propagator` which is part of the lattice structure.
+It returns the new field ``a``.
+This function can be set to any of the predefined stochastic integration routines provided with xSPDE, described in the :ref:`chap-algorithms` chapter.
 User-written functions can also be used.
 The standard method, :func:`xMP`, is a midpoint integrator.

-.. attribute:: in.prop
+.. attribute:: in.prop(a,r)

     *Default:* :func:`xprop`

-    Returns the fields propagated in the interaction picture, depending on the propagator array :attr:`r.propagator`.
+    Returns the fields propagated for one step in the interaction picture, depending on the initial field ``a``, and the propagator array :attr:`r.propagator`.
+Note that the time-step used in :attr:`r.propagator` depends on the input time-step, the error-checking and the algorithm.

-.. attribute:: in.propfactor
+.. attribute:: in.propfactor(nc,r)

     *Default:* :func:`xpropfactor`

     Returns the transfer array :attr:`r.propagator`, used by the :attr:`in.prop` function.
-The time propagated is a fraction of the integration time-step, :attr:`r.dt`.
+The time propagated is a fraction of the current integration time-step, :attr:`r.dt`.
 It is equal to ``1 / in.ipsteps`` of the integration time-step.

 Graphics inputs and functions